-Standardised course evaluations and questionnaires are routinely used across the academic curriculum to gauge student perception.
+Standardized course evaluations and questionnaires are routinely used across the academic curriculum to gauge student perception.
 Nonetheless, the authors acknowledge there is an issue of self-reporting (Spooren et al., 2013; Boring and Ottoboni, 2016; Esarey and Valdes, 2020).
-Students can only draw on their own experience and are unable to truly compare between a traditional fieldtrip and a VFT if they do not attend both.
+Students can only draw on their own experience and are unable to truly compare between a traditional field trip and a VFT if they do not attend both.
 Furthermore, the notion of understanding is not a true measure of understanding, as an individual cannot evaluate the true extent of what they understand (Kuorikoski and Ylikoski, 2015).
-However, all students had attended a traditional fieldtrip at some point in their education, therefore each had field experience to base their opinions on.
-As there is not a way to truly standardise the data, the questionnaires presented are used to gauge general opinions and suggested improvements.
+However, all students had attended a traditional field trip at some point in their education; therefore, each had field experience to base their opinions on.
+As there is not a way to truly standardize the data, the questionnaires presented are used to gauge general opinions and suggested improvements.

-6.2 Activity/Attendance
+6.2 Activity and attendance

-Within Blackboard Learn, auto-generated reports are accessible through the Evaluation and Course Reports function.
+Within Blackboard Learn, auto-generated reports are accessible through the Evaluation and Course Reports functions.
 These reports provide insights into usage and student activity across Blackboard Learn.
-The data includes the overall time an individual spent within the course, as well as information about their activity within the content area, from time spent to number of accesses.
+The data include the overall time an individual spent within the course, as well as information about their activity within the content area, from time spent to number of accesses.
 Each day of the VFT was also allocated its own virtual classroom, allowing reports to be run for every day assessing student attendance across the VFT.
-These reports were accessible to staff as a Microsoft Excel or CSV file and the relevant data extracted.
+These reports were accessible to staff as a Microsoft Excel file or comma separated value (CSV) file, and the relevant data were extracted.

-6.3 Duration Analysis
+6.3 Duration analysis

 Over the Utah 2021 VFT, activities in each day were divided into categories and timed using a digital stopwatch.
-The total active time within nine days was 43 hours, 40 minutes, and 8 seconds, with an additional 14 hours, 22 minutes and 11 seconds of allocated breaks (e.g. lunch).
-Day ten was not timed due to a change in plans related to a COVID-19 incident in the shared computer room.
+The total active time within 9 d was 43 h, 40 min and 8 s, with an additional 14 h, 22 min and 11 s of allocated breaks (e.g. lunch).
+Day 10 was not timed due to a change in plans related to a COVID-19 incident in the shared computer room.

-6.4 After-Action Review
+6.4 After-action review

 On completion of a VFT, the staff and demonstrators discussed what they felt had worked and what could be improved across the VFTs.
-After-action reviews took place at the end of most days and at the end of each fieldtrip.
-Suggestions from this after-action review and free text were noted for the Utah 2020 VFT, and where appropriate, enhancements were implemented prior to Utah 2021.
+After-action reviews took place at the end of most days and at the end of each field trip.
+Suggestions from this after-action review and free-text comments were noted for the Utah 2020 VFT, and where appropriate, enhancements were implemented prior to Utah 2021.

-7 Evaluation Results
+7 Evaluation results

-Questionnaires were compiled, free text comments were added to a master word document and numerical answers summed in a master Microsoft Excel spreadsheet.
-Later trips were added to the same master documents facilitating direct comparisons to be made.
-Numerical responses across the 3 trips were plotted and compared through box and whisker plots giving the range in responses for each trip.
-Blackboard Learn evaluations and course reports were compiled selecting relevant information.
-Duration analysis was evaluated, and averaged.
+Questionnaires were compiled, free-text comments were added to a master Microsoft Word document and numerical answers were summed in a master Excel spreadsheet.
+Later trips were added to the same master documents, facilitating direct comparisons to be made.
+Numerical responses across the three trips were plotted and compared through box-andwhisker plots, giving the range in responses for each trip.
+Blackboard Learn evaluations and course reports were compiled, selecting relevant information.
+Duration analysis was evaluated and averaged.

-420 7.1 Course Evaluation Form
+7.1 Course evaluation forms

 The course evaluation forms provided a valuable comparison between student feedback for before and during the COVID-19 pandemic.
-The two course evaluation forms from 2016-2017 and 2017-2018 are when both trips were traditional fieldtrips.
+The two course evaluation forms from 2016-2017 and 2017-2018 are when both trips were traditional field trips.
 The 2018-2019 results were unfortunately not available for analysis due to controls outside this study.
-The 2019-20 form evaluates the year when the Pyrenees trip ran as a traditional fieldtrip, whereas Utah ran as a VFT due to the onset of the COVID-19 pandemic.
-The form from 2020-21 represents the year which both trips ran as VFTs due to the COVID-19 pandemic.
+The 2019-2020 form evaluates the year when the Pyrenees trip ran as a traditional field trip, whereas Utah ran as a VFT due to the onset of the COVID-19 pandemic.
+The form from 2020-2021 represents the year in which both trips ran as VFTs due to the COVID-19 pandemic.